Home » Where Do Rats Hide in A House?

 Bathrooms are a favorite location for rats to hide.
 The water supply provides a dependable source of hydration for rats to drink and cool themselves when hot.

-Hiding places in bathrooms include the following:
+Hiding places in bathrooms include:

-• Behind bathtubs
+• Behind bathtubs.

-• Inside cabinets
+• Inside cabinets.

-• Behind toilet drain pipes
+• Behind toilet drain pipes.

-• Inside bathroom trash bins
+• Inside bathroom trash bins.

-• Between heaps of towels and clothing
+• Between heaps of towels and clothing.

 Sometimes, rats emerge from toilets if there isn’t a cut-off valve.